jscad/OpenJSCAD.org/packages/cli/README.md

 #### About designs created as node modules (recomended for the future)

-You have to deal with your dependencies yourself, NO code is injected 'magically' / globals this means you have to import the design API yourself (this will be the case for all designs in the future, including the in-browser playground)
+You have to deal with your dependencies yourself, NO code is injected 'magically' / globals. this means you have to import the design API yourself (this will be the case for all designs in the future, including the in-browser playground)